U.S. deaths in Afghanistan may have only tenuous link to Bergdahl

 They described him as a bookish loner who would rather learn Pashto than drink beer.
 Bergdahl, they said, had few close friends in the unit.
 "He definitely was very reserved, an introvert," said former Sergeant Matt Vierkant, a team leader in Bergdahl's platoon.

-At roll call that morning, it became quickly apparent that he was missing - though his gun, ammunition and body armour had been left behind.
+At roll call that morning, it became quickly apparent that he was missing - though his gun, ammunition and body armor had been left behind.

 MISSING-PERSON REPORT